Garden of Mindfulness Family Retreat: Running with the Wolves

 Following the previous four years of successful teachings, Mira Riddiford will be leading the morning adults’ classes and afternoon family explorations.

 Mira is a meditation teacher who runs ongoing classes, retreats and professional workshops throughout Australasia, and her online classes have participants joining in from Europe, Asia and North America.
 With over 20 years of daily practice, she has been trained through retreat work, study and apprenticeship.
 Mira has taught mindfulness in education at primary and secondary level, as well as to school teachers.
 Her modern, warm and engaging style breathes life into these meditation teachings.
 Mira is respectful of diversity, is LGBTQI friendly, and her family will also be participating in the retreat.
 She looks forward to meeting and meditating with you.

 Ainne Cha and her family are currently residing in Dunedin and are looking forward to to deepening their practice on this retreat.
 Ainee is mindfulness practitioner and coaches children, and teens on mindfulness and meditation.

 Lara has been involved with Wangapeka and Buddha-Dharma for almost 20 years.
 Along with Mira, Lara is continuing the tradition of the family mindfulness retreat embracing all family types.
 Lara is passionate about conscious parenting, recognizing our children’s unique nature and allowing them to shape us as parents and grow into better people for them and for the planet.
 As a solo mum, Lara attributes a lot of her growth to her daughter.

 Lara is studying counselling and has a background in psychology, care work and holistic health care.
-Lara will be attending this retreat with her daughter and partner and looks forward to co-creating this retreat with you.
+Lara will be attending this retreat with her daughter and looks forward to co-creating this retreat with you.

 Retreat Fees 2019/20 (includes accommodation, food and resource fee).
 Please bring cash for Teacher’s additional Dana/Donation.